Palm Jumeirah

-The Palm Jumeirah (نخلة جميرا) is an archipelago of artificial islands on the Persian Gulf in Jumeirah, Dubai, United Arab Emirates.
+(نخلة جميرا) is an archipelago of artificial islands on the Persian Gulf in Jumeirah, Dubai, United Arab Emirates.
 It is part of a larger series of developments called the Palm Islands, including Palm Jebel Ali and the Dubai Islands, which, when completed, will together increase Dubai's shoreline by a total of 520 km.
 It has a population of over 25,000 as of 2022.

 The islands were created using land reclamation.
 They were created to resemble a palm tree when seen from the air, and are roughly divided into three areas: "trunk", "fronds", and "outer crescent".
 The trunk is a mixed commercial and residential area, the fronds are reserved for residential homes and villas, while the outer crescent is used for luxury and upscale resorts.

-The Palm Jumeirah construction was done by a Dutch specialist dredging company, Van Oord.
-The same company also created The World.
+The Palm Jumeirah was constructed by a Dutch specialist dredging company, Van Oord.
+The same company also created The World Islands.